kolibri76/flask_budgy/README.md

-# flask_budgy
+# Budgy
-A simple Budget app - CS50 project
+flask_budgy is a simple budget app to record your receipts and expenditures - CS50 project.

 Setup commands:
   1. flask db upgrade